adamhadani/solr-templating/README.md

 	This will result in a .tgz file containing all specified templates, stamped with the current timestamp and username by default.

-* To deploy on remote machine (where solrnode-utils has also been installed):
+* To deploy on remote machine (where solr-templating has also been installed):

 	```bash
 	solrnode-install-pkg <package_file.tgz>